RaidBahadir/urban-heat-mobility/RESULTS.md

 - **Insight**: Stations in cooler (low risk) areas have **4x more trips** on average than those in high heat risk areas.

 #### Poisson Regression
-We modeled the relationship between HVI Score and Trip Counts: `trips ~ HVI_Score`.
+I modeled the relationship between HVI Score and Trip Counts: `trips ~ HVI_Score`.

 - **HVI Coefficient**: -0.4310
 - **Interpretation**: For every 1 unit increase in Heat Vulnerability Index, the expected trip count decreases by ~35% (Factor: 0.65).